bayareadads/org/README.md

 - backup link: [backup link to join Slack team](http://hamsterpad.com/chat/bayareadads)

 #### Do I have to be a dad to join?
-- No, but it helps. :) In all seriousness, this is a group for dads and dads-to-be.
+- No, but it helps.
+This is a group for dads and dads-to-be.
 We've found that there are dozens of groups for moms in the bay area.
 This one is really intended for dads.
-If you want to lurk, we won't necessarily kick you out, but if you're not a dad, you probably will be VERY BORED.
+If you want to lurk, we won't necessarily kick you out, but if you're not a dad, you probably will be VERY BORED here.

 #### Do I have to live in (San Francisco, Oakland, San Jose, etc.) to be here?
 - Not at all, we're just focused on life in the Bay Area and how that